Zhincore/cp2077-voiceswap/README.md

 1. Clone this repository (e.g. `git clone https://github.com/zhincore/cp2077-voiceswap` or download it as a zip and unpack).
 2. Go to the projects's folder (e.g. `cd cp2077-voiceswap`).
-3. Run `install.ps1` to install the project and dependencies.
+3. Run `.\install.ps1` to install the project and dependencies.
+    **NOTE:** If you get the _"scripting is disabled on this system"_ error, run this command instead:
+    `powershell.exe -noprofile -executionpolicy bypass -file .\install.ps1`
 4. Copy or rename file `.env.example` to `.env` and configure it for your setup.
     The example file contains comments which will hopefully help you.